SlicerMorph/S_2020/Day_3/GPA/GPA.md

 <img src="./images/Picture13.png">

-3. Go back to `GPA` module, scroll down to the section `Setup 3D Visualization` and browse to the location of the landmark (FCSV) and model (VTK) files in your cache.
+3. Go back to `GPA` module, switch to the `Setup 3D Visualization` tab and browse to the location of the landmark (FCSV) and model (VTK) files in your cache.
 Select `Apply`.
 You will now see a gray  and blue mouse skull in your viewports.
 Gray represents the mean shape, and blue one represents the mean shape warped along specified PC axes and scores.

 4. Go to `PCA Visualization Parameters` and set the first slider to PC1, and start deforming the mean shape along it.
 Try adding PC2 (or others)